 No one knows actually knows how geologic hydrogen is produced.

-- Serpentinization: This is considered the most significant process.
+- Serpentinization.
+Probably the most significant process.
 It occurs when water reacts with iron-rich rocks like olivine under high temperatures and pressures.
 During this reaction, the iron in the rock oxidises, releasing hydrogen as a byproduct.

-- Mantle Degassing is a theory that suggests hydrogen trapped within the Earth’s mantle can be released through tectonic activity.
+- Mantle Degassing.
+This theory suggests hydrogen trapped within the Earth’s mantle can be released through tectonic activity.

 Extracting Geologic Hydrogen